top of page

 Beginning in 1964, I voted Democratic in every Presidential election without fail.
 But each successive election has increased my disillusionment with the Party.
 Over the last two election cycles I have come to appreciate the enormity of the Party's corruption, hypocrisy, and perverse priorities.
 Nevertheless, the specter of Trump made it too scary not to vote Democratic again.

 It’s obvious to me that the Party orchestrated its own defeat.
-The Biden Administration's early display of incompetence (Afghan withdrawal), followed by a commitment to divisive policies and inflationary deficits, eroded public confidence.
-This shows up in the turnout difference between the '20 and '24 elections: Harris lost 3 million more voters than Trump gained.
-In other words, lots of previous Democratic voters were too discouraged to cast a ballot.
+The Biden Administration's early display of incompetence (Afghan withdrawal) followed by a commitment to divisive policies and inflationary deficits eroded public confidence.
+This shows up in the Party's turnout hemorrhage between the '20 and '24 elections: Harris' vote total was 6 million lower than Biden's, while Trump added 3 million (mostly from new voters).
+In other words, lots of previous Democratic voters were too disappointed to cast a ballot.

 The essential reasons for the Party's defeat are embodied in this statistic: